numan/sunspear/README.rst

 Overview
 --------
-Sunspear is an attempted implementation of the `JSON Activity Stream 1.0 <http://activitystrea.ms/specs/json/1.0/>`_.
+Sunspear is an attempted implementation of the `JSON Activity Stream 1.0 <http://activitystrea.ms/specs/json/1.0/>`_ specification.
 It is written in python and backed by `riak <http://basho.com>`_.